musterknabe/translate.js/README.md

         12: '{day}.
 December {year}'
     },

-    'Prosa Key': 'This is prosa!',
+    'Prose Key': 'This is prose!',

     namespaceA: {
         like: 'I like this namespace.',